AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-10-favorite-video-games-of-all-time.md

 ## 9. Playdead's INSIDE

-Playdead's follow up to Limbo is a puzzle platformer set in a bleak, gray dystopia where most peple are enslaved minions.
+Playdead's follow up to Limbo is a puzzle platformer set in a bleak, gray dystopia where most people are enslaved minions.
 Everyone except you, that is, and the guards who seem so intent on killing you.
 And to make matters worse, you're a vulnerable child with no way to fight back.
 All you can do is run, hide, and blend in.

 Your goal?
 To make it inside...
 It's in the name, after all.